Yasmin Al-Khudhairi

-Yasmin Al-Khudhairi is an English actress.
+Yasmin Al-Khudhairi is a British actress.
 She is best known for her role in the final two series of the Channel 4 comedy-drama Ackley Bridge (2021–2022).

 Early life

 Al-Khudhairi was born to Arab Muslim parents from Iraq in Kingston upon Thames, South West London.
-She graduated from the University of Manchester in 2016 with a Bachelor of Social Science in Social Anthropology.
+She graduated from the University of Manchester with a Bachelor of Social Science in Social Anthropology.
 During university, she befriended Rishi Pelham when she auditioned for one of his plays.

 Career

 Having met director and writer Rishi Pelham at university and working with him on a number of fringe theatre projects, Pelham cast Al-Khudhairi as Ayala in his 2019 independent dance film Hilda, marking Al-Khudhairi's professional screen acting debut.
 This was followed by her television debut with a minor guest appearance in a 2020 episode of the BBC thriller Killing Eve.

 In 2021, Al-Khudhairi starred in the television film version of the biographical play Adam opposite the titular Adam Kashmiry as himself for the National Theatre of Scotland, and the BBC.
 Later that year, she landed her first main television role when she joined the cast of the Channel 4 school comedy-drama Ackley Bridge for its fourth series as Fizza Akhtar.
 She would reprise her role as Fizza for its fifth and final series in 2022.

 In 2023, Al-Khudhairi appeared in the romantic comedy film Rye Lane and had a recurring role as Princess Yadira in the third series of the Sky Max political thriller COBRA.
 She has a role in the BBC Three adaptation of A Good Girl's Guide to Murder.